AVI-Games/TheCoderGame/README.md

 - Communications

 ## Non-functional Requirements
+- We must use free assets or create our own.
+- The game must be accesible to even a 9 year old child.
+- The proyect will have a 10 week duration.
+-

 Non-functional requirements are restrictions on the system or the development process.
 Non-functional requirements can be more critical than functional ones.
 If they are not met, the system is useless!

 # Screens